Path-Check/paper-cred/README.md

     1. No need to trust app developers or private lists of approved issuers
 1. Enhanced Security
     1. The signed payload is cryptographically protected and thus impossible to tamper
-    1.
 1. Freedom of binding
     1. There's no requirement to bind certificate to a user or proxy models to a user
     1. Electronic binding with individual wallets is possible when the certificate is loaded on an app.
-1. Extremely Private
+1. Extremely private
     1. The only information online is a public key.
-    1. The protocol does not require centralized servers: no exposure to government, private companies, trusted lists
+    1. The protocol does not require centralized servers.
+    1. No exposure to government, no blockchain, no private companies, no trusted lists
     1. There's no need to manage did's or other private issuing systems
 1. Easy to backup
     1. A simple picture or a paper copy serves as a backup of the code